 In as little as five months, foundation training prepares students to enter the labour market with credit for Level 1 technical training in their chosen trade.
 Students entering trades foundation training must have accepted a seat offer in the program of their choice and have paid their seat deposit prior to starting an application for sponsorship with Women in Trades Training.
 To learn more about applying for sponsorship, contact Women in Trades Training at email@example.com.

 In the spring and summer, girls ages 9-12 have an opportunity to explore trades.
 Youth programs are one-week in length and focus on fostering a passion for trades while developing new skills.
-Note: due to COVID-19, Camp OC was suspended for 2020 - but stay tuned for its return in 2021!

 - legally entitled to work in Canada